-The finalized Regional Industrial Lands Strategy was approved by the Metro Vancouver Board on July 3, 2020.
+The finalized Regional Industrial Lands Strategy was approved by the Metro Vancouver Board in July 2020.

 Purpose of the Regional Industrial Lands Strategy

-Industrial lands are crucial to supporting a prosperous, sustainable regional economy and to providing space to accommodate the industrial services needed in our growing region.
-In 2011, about 23% (275,000) of the region’s jobs were accommodated on industrial lands.
+Industrial lands are crucial to supporting a prosperous, sustainable regional economy, and to providing space to accommodate the industrial services needed in our growing region.

-The Regional Industrial Lands Strategy (RILS) is intended to establish a vision for the future of industrial lands across Metro Vancouver to the year 2050, and to provide a set of recommendations to guide a broad range of stakeholder actions to achieve that vision.
+The Regional Industrial Lands Strategy establishes a vision for the future of industrial lands across Metro Vancouver to the year 2050, and provides a set of recommendations to guide a broad range of stakeholder actions to achieve that vision.

 As identified in the Regional Industrial Lands Strategy, the main challenges facing Metro Vancouver’s industrial lands are: